digitalcraftsman/hugo-icarus-theme/exampleSite/content/post/introducing-icarus-and-its-features.md

 You can also print formulas inline: $a^2 + b^2 = c^2$.
 In this case wrap the formula only once with `$`.

-## Shortcodes

-Last but not least I included some useful [shortcodes](http://gohugo.io/extras/shortcodes/) to make your life easier.

-### Gallery
+### Gallery shortcode

-This way you can include a gallery into your post.
+This way you can easily include a gallery into your page.
 Copy the code below into your content file and enter the relative paths to your images.

     {{</* gallery
         "/banners/placeholder.png"